openPMD/openPMD-standard/STANDARD.md

 Records with only a scalar component are stored in a data set with the same name as the record.
 Vector and tensor records shall be represented component-wise as a *collection of individual scalar data sets* using a common sub-group that is equal to the record name.

 We refer to the scalar record itself and the vector sub-group as `record`, to the data sets in the vector sub-group as `components`.
+For scalar records, the `record` is the `component` (and vice versa).

 ### Naming conventions